iroco-co/mailstorm/README.md

     mailtempest [FLAGS] [OPTIONS] <smtp-host> [imap-host]

 FLAGS:
-        --fixed-pace    there is no random delay between messages.
+    -f, --fixed-pace    there is no random delay between messages.
 The delay is always pace_seconds -h, --help          Prints help information
-        --prepare       utility prepare command (boolean).
+        --prepare       utility prepare command.
 It will use the CSV file to replace all the email addresses in the files located in mail directory and rewrite them with .mt extension -V, --version       Prints version information

 OPTIONS: